Washington posts first colder than normal February in six years

 We’re forecasting near normal temperatures in February, with near to above average precipitation along with near average snowfall.
 For temperatures, that means an average temperature in the 37 to 41 degree range with highs in the 40s and lows mostly in the 20s and 30s.
 Apropos to total precipitation, about 2.5 to 3 inches of liquid — although some of it may come down as snow.

-February’s average temperature of 37.8 degrees fell right into our predicted range but, due to the very wet final weekend of February, total precipitation surged to 4.66 inches, wetter than our projection.
+February’s average temperature of 37.8 degrees fell right into our predicted range but because of the very wet final weekend of February, total precipitation surged to 4.66 inches, more than our projection.
 We predicted potentially the snowiest February in six years and that was incorrect as the total of 2.8 inches was lower than 3.7 inches from just two years ago.
 Overall, we give our outlook a C+.

-Look for a more comprehensive assessment of our overall winter outlook from Matt Ross after March has completed.
+Look for a more comprehensive assessment of our overall winter outlook from Matt Ross after March.